-Individual plans may offer dental care, but your plan isn’t required to include it.
+Individual health insurance plans may offer dental care, but your plan isn’t required to include it.
 Dental coverage is frequently added to employer-based group plans, although they don’t have to provide dental care either.

 Since dentistry isn’t considered an essential health benefit, there’s a great deal of variation between what each plan offers.
 You’ll have to check with your plan to see how it covers dentist checkups, tooth decay, and gum disease.
 Dentures and orthodontic work may or may not be treated the same as other basic dental needs.

-Your health plan must offer dental care to children 18 or under.
+Your health insurance must cover dental care to enrollees under 19 years old.
 Although you don’t have to purchase child dental coverage, it must at least be available as a benefit.

 If you do include dental care with your health plan, then your premium and deductible will apply to dental care.

 Does Medicare cover dental work?
 In general, Original Medicare (Parts A and B) does not cover the cost of dentures, routine dental exams, or tooth fillings.
 There are no Medicare Supplement plans that add dental coverage either.

 Some Medicare Advantage plans (Medicare Part C) come with dental insurance.

 Medicaid coverage varies by state.
 Some state Medicaid programs offer full oral health benefits, including coverage for root canals and crowns.
 As of 2016, seventeen states offer nothing more than emergency coverage, or no coverage at all.
 The Kaiser Family Foundation lists state-specific information regarding Medicaid coverage for dental care.

 Recently discharged veterans may be eligible for routine dental care if they apply within 180 days of their discharge.
 If you have a service-related dental issue or a 100 percent disability rating, you can get dental care.
 If your dental health interferes with a surgery or certain vocational programs, you may also be able to receive dental care through the VA.